RonnyNovik/pikadex/README.md

 - Native infinite scrolling support
 - Simpler implementation for this use case

+When it comes to using useMemo and useCallback, I have implemented it only in impactful places, the impact was tested using the `<Profiler>` component provided by React.

 While there's room for improvement - such as refining the loader behavior, extracting more logic into custom hooks, and enhancing the backend with Zod schemas - I believe this implementation demonstrates my approach to code organization and architecture.

 Let's get started with running the app!